YueqianJing-00/Sex-specific-Effect/README.md

+Addditional files can be found at https://drive.google.com/drive/folders/1Zh-CGWJH4XBhedQYaDccotXl5COZau0Y?usp=drive_link

+If you have any questions please reach out to yueqian.jing@yale.edu

 # GWAS

 This repository provides an end-to-end pipeline.
 Below is a toy example using **UK Biobank phenotype `Z87`** as the input trait.
 You can replace `Z87` with any other supported trait code.